epilot-dev/engineering-principles/README.md

 - **Productivity**: Teams work with a contract in mind and are able to work in parallel
 - **Transparency**: Commitment and agreement on what is expected from an engineering standpoint

+Our current implementation of this principle can be visualized on this <a href="./docs/apifirst-flow.svg" target="_blank">API-first RFC Flow</a>.

 ## Rent over build: We rent the necessary and focus on building the important

 First, we look at the business value of solving a problem to determine how much impact solving a problem will generate.
 This will help us to judge what is a necessity or basic expectation where we simply have to tick the box for our customers and what really sets our product apart from the rest, i.e. the unique that a customer will not get anywhere else.